Desert tortoise: Habitat

-Scientists have divided the desert tortoise into two types: Agassiz's and Morafka's desert tortoises, with a possible third type in northern Sinaloan and southern Sonora, Mexico.
+Scientists have divided the desert tortoise into three species: Agassiz's and Morafka's desert tortoises, with a third species, Goode's thornscrub tortoise, in northern Sinaloa and southern Sonora, Mexico.
 An isolated population of Agassiz's desert tortoise occurs in the Black Mountains of northwestern Arizona.
 They live in a different type of habitat, from sandy flats to rocky foothills.
 They have a strong proclivity in the Mojave Desert for alluvial fans, washes, and canyons where more suitable soils for den construction might be found.
 They range from near sea level to around 3500 ft in elevation.
 Tortoises show very strong site fidelity, and have well-established home ranges where they know where their food, water, and mineral resources are.

 Desert tortoises inhabit elevations from below mean sea level in Death Valley to 5,300 ft in Arizona, though they are most common from around 1,000 to 3,500 ft.
 Estimates of densities vary from less than 8 PD/km2 on sites in southern California to over 500 PD/km2 in the western Mojave Desert, although most estimates are less than 150 PD/km2.
 The home range generally consists of 10 to 100 acre.
 In general, males have larger home ranges than females, and home range size increases with increasing resources and rainfall.

 Desert tortoises are sensitive to the soil type, owing to their reliance on burrows for shelter, reduction of water loss, and regulation of body temperature.
 The soil should crumble easily during digging and be firm enough to resist collapse.
 Desert tortoises prefer sandy loam soils with varying amounts of gravel and clay, and tend to avoid sands or soils with low water-holding capacity, excess salts, or low resistance to flooding.
-They may consume soil to maintain adequate calcium levels, so may prefer sites with higher calcium content.
+They may consume soil to maintain adequate calcium levels, and may prefer sites with higher calcium content.

-With the creation of off-road vehicles more humans are making their way in and out of the Desert Tortoises home environment.
+With the creation of off-road vehicles more humans are making their way in and out of the desert tortoises' home environment.